-The 5-BA is a pragmatic way to get an indication of these ranges; five batches4 produced (i) within five years before dossier submission, (ii) within a time window that is sufficiently representative of the manufacturing calendar, and (iii) according to the relevant process, shall be characterized in agreement with the principles outlined under 'Specification elements'.
+The 5-batch analysis is a pragmatic way to get an indication of these ranges; five batches4 produced (i) within five years before dossier submission, (ii) within a time window that is sufficiently representative of the manufacturing calendar, and (iii) according to the relevant process, shall be characterized in agreement with the principles outlined under 'Specification elements'.

-In general, for the active components, the lower limit (or minimum) of the range is determined by subtracting two standard deviations from the 5-result average.
-The upper limit (or maximum) is calculated by adding two standard deviations to the average.
-Although the sample set may be too small, and the contents not purely normally distributed, this practice should reasonably approximate the situation in which 95 % of all produced batches fall within the established range.
-When activity is expressed in terms of biopotency, this mode of derivation may be less appropriate and another approach to define a range that covers the biopotency in 95 % of the cases may be warranted (this note on biopotency is only relevant when MASAM and product are the same, as biopotency should only be derived for the product).
+In general, for the active components, the lower limit (or minimum) of the range is determined by subtracting three standard deviations from the 5-result average.
+The upper limit (or maximum) is calculated by adding three standard deviations to the average.
+Although the sample set may be too small, and the contents not purely normally distributed, this practice should reasonably approximate the situation in which about 99 % of all produced batches fall within the established range.